bradfordharrison2606/blog/_posts/2024-08-08-EmblemSigurd.md

 | All | MOV + 1 |

-*Sigurd's Passive Stat Boosts are interesting in that he raises **Build**, a stat is difficult to increase without help from other Emblems and he is one of three Emblems to do this, the 3rd of which is DLC.
-More interesting is that Sigurd increases his bearer's **Movement** which is completely unique to him.*
+Wearing the Ring of the Holy Knight grants some interesting stat boosts.
+Sigurd raises **Build**, a stat is difficult to increase without help from other Emblems and he is one of three Emblems to do this, the 3rd of which is DLC.
+More interesting is that Sigurd increases his bearer's **Movement** which is completely unique to him.

 ## Sync Skills